Shipwrecks

 Old Friends

-“Yagrin,” says Niyta, “the council wants you to use the sisters to spy on Tshuan.”
+“Yagrin,” asks Niyta, “will you listen to the council and use the sisters to spy on Tshuan?”

 I look around at those I trust, and then I speak freely.